Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 EDGY can help create that shared context.

-It does not replace decision ownership.
+It does not replace explicit decision authority or accountability.

 It helps ensure that the people contributing to a decision are discussing the same enterprise.